balancer/code-review/rate-providers/SmardexRateProvider.md

     onlyRole(REBASER_ROLE)
     returns (bool rebased_, uint256 oldDivisor_, bytes memory callbackResult_) {...}
     ```
+    - comment: The `REBASER_ROLE` is the Smardex Protocol implementation where a review is out of scope of this review.

 - [ ] Price data is expected to be volatile (e.g., because it represents an open market price instead of a (mostly) monotonically increasing price).